Skip to main content

 • end is the inclusive upper bound. null means “until the end of time”.

-• For attributes without a temporal dimension (e.g. employee.givenName, custom extensions), both bounds are null, meaning the value applies indefinitely.
+• For attributes without a temporal dimension (e.g. employee.givenName, e_tShirtSize), both bounds are null, meaning the value applies indefinitely.

 Use the ?applicability.asOf={date} query parameter to filter attributes to those valid on a specific date — for example, to retrieve the state of an employee on their first day.